unoplatform/uno/doc/articles/uno-development/debugging-uno-ui.md

 To debug the SamplesApp in the Uno.UI solution, which includes an extensive set of samples and test cases for the controls supported by Uno.UI, as well as non-UI features:

+1. Clone the repo, and ensure using a short target path, e.g. _D:\uno_ etc.
+This is due to limitations in the legacy .NET versions used by Xamarin projects.
+This issue has been addressed in .NET 5, and will come to the rest of the projects in the future.
-1. Open the solution filter in Visual Studio for the target platform you wish to run on, [as detailed here](building-uno-ui.md).
+2. Open the solution filter in Visual Studio for the target platform you wish to run on, [as detailed here](building-uno-ui.md).
-2. Set `SamplesApp.[TargetPlatform]` as the selected Startup Project.
+3. Set `SamplesApp.[TargetPlatform]` as the selected Startup Project.
-3. Launch the samples app from Visual Studio.
+4. Launch the samples app from Visual Studio.

 See [this article](working-with-the-samples-apps.md) for more information on working with the SamplesApp and authoring new samples.